Letters from Lodi

 Question #3: "What does Lodi mean on a wine bottle?"

 Our answer: Finally!
 A short, sweet, accurate description of what "Lodi" on a wine label means.
 The difference here is that the use of "Lodi" on a wine label is strictly regulated.
-Therefore, in this case, Google can just stick to facts, without having to draw from the tons of misinformation—or the risk of misinterpretating information (easy to do when it comes to a convoluted subject such as wine)—floating around the internet in order to formulate an answer.
+Therefore, in this case, Google can just stick to facts, without having to draw from the tons of misinformation—or the risk of misinterpreting information (easy to do when it comes to a convoluted subject such as wine)—floating around the internet order to formulate an answer.

-Our advice on navigating the internet for information on Lodi wines and winegrowing: Stick the information that we offer on Lodi Wine or (for more technical data) Lodi Growers.
+Our advice on navigating the internet for information on Lodi wines and winegrowing: Stick to the information that we offer on Lodi Wine or (for more technical data) Lodi Growers.
 We live here, after all, and so at least we know what's really going on, as opposed to people who haven't spent a second here, in America's largest winegrowing region.